Kuriakose Elias Chavara: Images

 There are various images of Kuriakose Elias Chavara all over the world.
 The National Shrine of Saint Jude, Faversham, United Kingdom has a beautiful icon of the Chavara.
 In 2004 a fire broke out in the Shrine Chapel which destroyed the murals which hung there, and it damaged much of the other artwork.
 The decision was made to install icons depicting saints inspired by the Carmelite Rule of Saint Albert, and in commemoration of the 8th centenary of the Carmelite Rule in 2007.
 The icons were written by Sister Petra Clare, a Benedictine hermit living in Scotland, United Kingdom.

 Museums

 There are many museums associated with life and activities of Kuriakose Elias Chavara.
-They significant ones are:
+The significant ones are in every world: